Our mission, your input, my promise

 Several weeks ago, this paper ran an editorial describing its mission this way:

-The role of a community newspaper is multi-faceted.
-We have a responsibility to inform our readers and provide reliable, factual reporting.
+We have a responsibility to inform our readers and to provide reliable, factual reporting about the events of the day.
 We shine a light on issues that are consequential to the common good.
 We serve as the moderator for the public discourse and strive to reflect the diversity of voices in our community.
 We are the promoter of local organizations, businesses, causes and events.
-We entertain and engage with stories of remarkable community members.
-Every week, we try to reflect and encourage the connectivity that is the bedrock of a strong, vibrant, and successful community.
+We highlight the stories of remarkable community members.
+Every week, we try to reflect and encourage the sense of connection that is the bedrock of a strong, vibrant, and successful community.

 I intend to live up to that mission.
 And I am asking you to help me.
-I will need your input and your perspective, because my job is not to have all the answers.
-It is to listen and be open to what I don’t yet understand.
+Because I do not, and will not, have all the answers.
+My job is to listen, be interested, and be open to what I don’t yet know or understand.

 Last, and perhaps most important: Our first responsibility is to get the facts straight.
 As journalists, we strive to ensure that everything we print is accurate and true.
 Still, we are human and we will make mistakes.
 When we do, please let us know.
 You will not be bothering us or hurting our feelings.
 You will be helping us make your paper the best it can be.